starteNCS/drl-bomberman/README.md

 ### train
 Move this folder to `scripts/q_learning` and adjust line 68 of `main.py` to `agent = QLearningAgent()`.
 Then run the program using `python3 main.py --train`.

+#### training costs

+The latest version ran for 10000 episodes in around 5 hours on a MacBook with M2 Pro chip.

 ## File structure